 Schlieffen favored the use of a strong defense, followed by a devastating counter-offensive to defeat Germany’s enemies.
 This plan would make use of the extensive German rail network to quickly move troops between fronts and defeat each nation one at a time.
-This plan was later known as Aufmarsch II West.
+German leaders called this plan Aufmarsch II West.

 It called for 80% of German forces along the western border, and 20% on the eastern border.
 Both fronts would initially begin on the defense, though unleash fierce counter attacks on first on the French.

-Then troops would be sent from the west to the east to launch a subsequent counterattack on the Russians.
-This was meant to be the main German strategy in a two front war with France and Russia.
+Aufmarsch II West was intended to be the main German strategy in a two front war with France and Russia.